Reggie Jackson: New York Yankees (1977–1981)

 The relationship between Jackson and his new teammates was strained due to an interview with SPORT magazine writer Robert Ward.
 During spring training at the Yankees' camp in Fort Lauderdale, Jackson and Ward were having drinks at a nearby bar.
 Jackson's version of the story is that he noted that the Yankees had won the pennant the year before, but lost the World Series to the Reds, and suggested that they needed one thing more to win it all, and pointed out the various ingredients in his drink.
 Ward suggested that Jackson might be "the straw that stirs the drink."
 But when the story appeared in the June 1977 issue of SPORT, Ward quoted Jackson as saying, "This team, it all flows from me.
 I'm the straw that stirs the drink.
 Maybe I should say me and Munson, but he can only stir it bad."Jackson has consistently denied saying anything negative about Munson in the interview and he has said that his quotes were taken out of context.
 However, Dave Anderson of The New York Times subsequently wrote that he had drinks with Jackson in July 1977, and that Jackson told him, "I'm still the straw that stirs the drink.
 Not Munson, not nobody else on this club."
-Regardless, as Munson was beloved by his teammates, Martin, Steinbrenner and Yankee fans, the relationships between them and Jackson became very strained.
+Since Munson was beloved by his teammates, Martin, Steinbrenner and Yankee fans, the relationships between them and Jackson became very strained.

-On June 18, in a 10–4 loss to the Boston Red Sox in a nationally televised game at Fenway Park in Boston, Jim Rice, a powerful hitter but notoriously slow runner, hit a ball into shallow right field that Jackson appeared to weakly attempt to field.
+On June 18, in a 10–4 loss to the Boston Red Sox in a nationally televised game at Fenway Park in Boston, Jim Rice hit a ball into shallow right field that Jackson appeared to weakly attempt to field.
 Jackson failed to reach the ball, which fell far in front of him, thereby allowing Rice to reach second base.
 Furious, Martin removed Jackson from the game without even waiting for the end of the inning, sending Paul Blair out to replace him.
 When Jackson arrived at the dugout, Martin yelled that Jackson had shown him up.
 They argued, and Jackson said that Martin's heavy drinking had impaired his judgment.
 Despite Jackson being 18 years younger, about two inches taller and maybe 40 pounds heavier, Martin lunged at him, and had to be restrained by coaches Yogi Berra and Elston Howard.
 Red Sox fans could see this in the dugout and began cheering wildly, and the NBC TV cameras broadcast the confrontation to the entire country.